csgohacks/master-guide/cheat-software/pastes-and-scams.md

 These are some cheats that have been identified as scams, which you should just stay away from them.

+## Ezfrags

+Ezfrags is technically not a paste, but with it's high detection it is not recommended to use.

+Plus please do not buy Ezfrag's premium subscription, since it is just the same as Ezfrag's free version, but ironically it has a highly detection rate than the free version.
+So just stay away from both Ezfrag's plan.

+## Project Infinity

+Project Infinity also has a free version, but since it has been identified as a paste and having a terrible detection rate, we do not recommend you to try it out, despite for some reason a lot of youtubers have chosen it to demostrate how CSGO cheating looks like.

 ## DarkAim

 A jme paste, same dev that works on Abyss, InsanityCheats and used to work on Redeye Cheats, dev has sold pastes before, vac detected and receives nearly zero updates.